thegauraw/9900-book-readers-network/backend/README.md

 Check and edit (if necessary) newly generate migration file in `migrations/versions` then run: `flask db upgrade`

+- NOTE: the migration file can be generated after defining a model class.
+If you make update on the class, you have to update the migration file accordingly.

 ## API end points available in this version:

 - `GET /` returns 'Hello world'